 After a cancer diagnosis, it is normal to feel scared, worried, or overwhelmed.
 You may be anxious to start treatment immediately.
 Waiting may make you feel uncomfortable.
-Remember, however, that you may not need or even benefit from immediate treatment.
+However, you may not need or even benefit from immediate treatment.
 Do not think of watch and wait as doing nothing.
-Through regular checkups and tests, your healthcare team will closely monitor your health and check for disease progression so you can start treatment as soon as you need it.
+Through regular checkups and tests, your healthcare team will closely monitor your health and check for disease progression so you can start treatment when you need it.

 Focus on the benefits your treatment plan provides.
-Try not to let a treatment plan of watch and wait become "watch and worry."
+Do not let a treatment plan of watch and wait become "watch and worry."
 For some patients, anxiety increases as the time for checkups with their hematologist-oncologist comes closer.
-Over time, many patients on watch and wait become more comfortable with the process.
+Overtime, many patients on watch and wait become more comfortable with the process.
 During watch and wait, you will likely be able to continue with your normal routine and activities.
-Some patients report feeling fatigued, while others report no symptoms at all.
+Some patients report feeling fatigued, but others report no symptoms at all.